Let's go through the three popular investing apps in Australia right now.

 Fees are due each month and charged from the balance in your account.

-Raiz is completely transparent with its pricing and while they do infrequently increase their fees, it is still an affordable options as you do not to pay to trade (add or withdrawal money) and they keep your portfolio well balanced.
+Raiz is completely transparent with its pricing and while they do infrequently increase their fees, it is still an affordable option as you do not have to pay to trade (add or withdrawal money) and they keep your portfolio well balanced.

 Raiz has a super fund, which is the equivalent of the portfolios I mentioned (minus the bitcoin option).
-There are better super funds available as you need to factor in a thing like insurance.
+Personally, I don't have my super in Raiz and feel that their insurance offer isn't the strongest.

 - Investing automatically either by a set amount or by rounding up your purchases